dynamsoft-docs/barcode-reader-docs-js/programming/javascript/user-guide/index.md

 This user guide provides a step-by-step walkthrough of a "Hello World" web application using the `BarcodeScanner` JavaScript Edition.

-The `BarcodeScanner` class offers the following features:
+The `BarcodeScanner` class offers:

-- High-level APIs that deliver core functionality with a single line of code.
+- **One-line integration** – Launch a full scanner with a single API call

-- Pre-built UI components for fast and easy integration.
+- **Built-in UI** – Pre-designed viewfinder and scan region highlighting

-- Intuitive configuration objects that streamline both algorithm and UI setup.
+- **Simple configuration** – Customize behavior through intuitive config objects

 We recommend using this guide as a reference when creating your own application.
 If you are looking for a fully customizable barcode decoding library, you are welcome to use the [Foundational APIs](https://www.dynamsoft.com/barcode-reader/docs/web/programming/javascript/user-guide/foundational-api.html).